alanwagner101/GIPHYapp/README.md

 There is also a clear tags button that will remove all the tags you have saved and leave you with a blank slate.

 Ever time you search will remove the previous search information from the screen and replace it with the latest search carousel.

-This web app uses GIPHY's API to pull the gifs.

 Have fun! and I hope you enjoy my work!